 • Desire and ability to meet new people and new situations.

 • Excellent organization and planning skills.

-• Able to perform numerous tasks simultaneously and meet required deadlines.
+• Ability to perform numerous tasks simultaneously and meet required deadlines.

-• Able to keep the necessary proprietary information confidential.
+• Ability to keep the necessary proprietary information confidential.

 • Computer experience with working knowledge of Word and Excel preferred.
 Ability to learn internal software programs.

-• Able to define problems and recommend appropriate solutions.
+• Ability to define problems and recommend appropriate solutions.

-• Ability to deal with abstract as well as with concrete problematic people/children and situations such as dissatisfied and irate parents and children.
+• Ability to deal with abstract as well as with concrete problematic people/children and situations such as dissatisfied and/or irate parents and children.